carehart/awesome-cf-compose/README.md

 These Compose files can provide a starting point for how you could integrate different services and manage their deployment with Docker Compose.
 Starting with Compose is a great first step to ultimate orchestration of containers--whether via Kubernetes, Swarm, or otherwise.

 (You can convert Docker Compose files to Kubernetes manifests using the free [kompose tool](https://kompose.io/).
-Also, recent versions of Docker now support deployment of compose files via [docker context](https://docs.docker.com/engine/context/working-with-contexts/) whether [into AWS ECS](https://docs.docker.com/engine/context/ecs-integration/) or [into Azure ACI](https://docs.docker.com/engine/context/aci-integration/).)
+Also, there are integration options with Compose files in via the CLI features of popular cloud services, such as is [documented for AWS ECS](https://github.com/aws/amazon-ecs-cli) or [for Azure ACI](https://learn.microsoft.com/en-us/cli/azure/containerapp/compose).)

 And if you "don't" (or "can't") use compose files, you can still get value from most of the examples, as converting them to set the key/needed env vars in a Dockerfile instead would be trivial in most cases.